What to Ask Before Hiring a Book Publicist

 Along with the company’s experience in general, authors need to evaluate the knowledge of the individual team members who will be working on a campaign.
 Ask who will be working to promote your book and their experience and other clients with whom they’ve worked.

 - Why do you think I’d be a good fit for your agency?

 You will be working closely with the agency you hire to market your book.
 The agency’s answer to the question shows how much insight they have about you and your book and will also help you determine if they are the right company for you.

-Smith Publicity is a leading book marketing and author promotion agency that has been promoting books and authors across all genres since 1997.
+Smith Publicity has been a leading book marketing and author promotion agency promoting books and authors across all genres since 1997.
 We work with both self-published and traditionally published authors.
-To learn more about our company and the services we offer, please contact us at (856) 489-8654 x 306.
+To learn more about our company and our services, please get in touch with us at (856) 489-8654 x 306.